From drunk vice presidents to poisoned pigeons, anything can happen on Inauguration Day—and often does, as these 35 fascinating facts prove.

 In 1849, Zachary Taylor refused to be sworn in on a Sunday, because he was very strict about "keeping holy the Sabbath.”
 The position of president couldn't just be vacant until Monday, so the President Pro Tempore of the Senate, David Rice Atchison, was brought in as a pinch hitter.
 There's some debate as to whether this actually makes him the 12th president and Zachary Taylor the 13th, but obviously, it's generally accepted that he doesn't count.
 He didn't even stake claim to the title, and repeatedly told people that he slept through most of his day as president.
 He must have had a good sense of humor about the whole thing, though, as evidenced by the inscription on his gravestone.

-In 1857, James Buchanan began his presidency by announcing that he didn't plan to run for a second term.
+In 1857, James Buchanan began his presidency by announcing he didn't plan to run for a second term.
 He was true to his word, and maybe that's for the best: He's continually ranked as one of the worst presidents the U.S. has ever had.

 When Andrew Johnson was inaugurated as vice president in 1865, he was totally trashed.
 He was very ill from typhoid fever and drank whiskey to try to numb the aches and pains a little—except he overdid it and ended up slurring his way through his oaths.
 Then he tried to swear in the new senators, but got too confused and had to let a Senate clerk complete his duties instead.